inthepocket/cookie-though/docs/installation.md

-# Integration of the app
+# Installation of the app

-There's 2 ways of integration the app within your site/platform:
+There's 2 ways of installing the app within your site/platform:

 * By installing the package through the [cdn](##cdn)
 * By installing the package through [npm/yarn](##npm/yarn)